This is another old one, and it went through a LOT of fits and starts before it finally settled into its final iteration.

 I’m not particularly fond of Molly myself, but I don’t buy that in the least.

-And there is no certainty that they started their family immediately, after marrying either.
+And there is also no certainty that they started their family immediately, after marrying either.
 A woman with the kind of mind Molly Weasley appears to have would probably make a point of waiting at least one full calendar year after marrying before getting pregnant, just to put a dead stop to any spiteful gossip that a hurried marriage, or an elopement, might provoke.

 A witch would have control over that kind of thing.